Salem North Assembly constituency

 Salem North or 'Salem (North)' is one of the 234 assembly constituencies in the state of Tamil Nadu in southern India.
 Its State Assembly Constituency number is 89.
-It was created in 2008 when the previous constituencies Salem I and Salem II, were redrawn as Salem North, Salem South and Salem West.
+It was created in 2008 when the previous constituencies, Salem I and Salem II, were redrawn as Salem North, Salem South and Salem West.
 It is also a part of Salem Lok Sabha constituency.

-Salem North was one of the 17 assembly constituencies to have VVPAT facility with EVMs in 2016 Tamil Nadu Legislative Assembly election.
+Salem North was one of the 17 Assembly constituencies to have VVPAT facility with EVMs in the 2016 Tamil Nadu Legislative Assembly election.